NCCI icon

 Business Summary

 National Consumer Holding Company - K.S.C.
-(Public) engages in the management and operation of various entertainment gaming centers in the State of Kuwait and Gulf Cooperation Council countries.
-It also manufactures and sells various sizes of corrugated cartons, cement bags, paper egg trays, paper party plates, and paper products and tissues.
-In addition, the company engages in restaurant management services; and wholesale and retail trading activities.
+(Public) engages in the gaming activities in the State of Kuwait and Gulf Cooperation Council countries.
+It is involved in the sale of cartons, restaurants, and metal fasteners, as well as investment activities.
+In addition, the company engages in cartons and paper production; manufacturing industries; restaurant management services; and wholesale and retail trading activities.
 The company was formerly known as National Company for Consumer Industries.
 National Consumer Holding Company - K.S.C.
 (Public) was incorporated in 1996 and is based in Kuwait City, Kuwait.

 Top News